padmanabhakamath/React/README.md

-# React
+# React practice project
-This is an ongoing React project based on the Udemy React course (basics to advanced)
+- Componentize the Examples and CoreConcelts
+- General cleanup